France’s AGEC law & 'Cout Environmental' mandates eco-labelling for all brands

 The decree states that these brands will need to translate all the product information they collate and make available to shoppers, into French.
 In other words, every product you’re selling will need a digital product page, in French, for the French market.

-As so many commentators at COP27 pointed out, we have every reason to be hopeful that new laws like the French Decree will trigger a greener future for fashion and textiles.
-However with the EU bringing in similar laws for Digital Product Passports (DPPs) on garments from 2025, there are questions being raised about how different compliance requirements can better work together, but are yet to be resolved.
-Fashion acknowledges that supply chain transparency will play a vital role in reducing the amount of textile waste produced, and tackling the industry’s heavy carbon footprint.
-But legislation collaboration needs to be considered further to help brands and retailers achieve the goals that are being set.
+With the EU bringing in similar laws for Digital Product Passports (DPPs) on garments in 2025/6, questions about how different compliance requirements will work together are yet to be resolved.
+Fashion businesses acknowledge that supply chain transparency will play a vital role in reducing the amount of textile waste and help tackle the industry’s heavy carbon footprint, but collaboration and clarity from legislators is needed to help brands and retailers achieve the goals that are being set.

-Thanks to the latest digital innovations, brands can engage with customers and drive behaviour change right now.
-Quite simply, if brands can capture the supply chain data and evidence for production, ensure components are sourced ethically and sustainably, together with considering the design and extend the life of garments, they can make real progress towards vital sustainability goals.
+Thanks to the latest digital innovations, brands can engage with suppliers and drive behaviour change right now.
+If brands capture their supply chain data, they can evidence that components are sourced ethically and sustainably, meanwhile considering circular design, and make real progress towards sustainability goals.

 If you’d like to know more, or have a free exploratory call, get in touch with us today; info@segura.co.uk.